hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/CC_metrics_extra.md

 - low signal-to-noise: RSC values < 0.8
 - minimum possible RSC value: 0 (no enrichment)

 > **NOTE:** Low NSC and RSC values can be due to failed and poor quality ChIP, low read sequence quality and hence lots of mismappings, shallow sequencing depth or a combination of these.
-Datasets with few binding sites (< 200) could be due to biological reasons, such as a factor that truly binds only a few sites in a particular tissue type, which would output low NSC and RSC scores.
+Also, datasets with few binding sites (< 200) which could be due to biological reasons (i.e. a factor that truly binds only a few sites in a particular tissue type) would output low NSC and RSC scores.

-ADD IMAGES ABOUT PHANTOM PEAK = READ LENGTH FROM KAYLEIGH
+### Fragment length

+The shift value at which we observe the highest correlation value is considered to be the estimated fragment length.
+Some tools will report to you the top three fragment length values if the peak is not entirely clear.
+You will want the fragment length estimate to roughly resemble the actual fragment length you had decided on when size selecting during your library preparation.

+### 'phantom peak'